 "I would not be where I am today if it weren’t for Trevecca.
 My education and degree from this University have helped open doors for me that may otherwise been closed.”

 3. Expand cramped athletic facilities to serve diverse and growing NCAA II athletic programs as well as a growing student body.

-The first phase of improving the facilities in Moore Gymnasium would be a building addition that would include additional locker rooms and a practice/auxiliary gym.
+The first phase of improving the facilities in the Trojan Fieldhouse and the Mark R. Moore PE Center would be a building addition that would include additional locker rooms and a practice/auxiliary gym.
 These two priorities are critical for Trevecca’s growing number of student athletes.
 Currently, four teams are without locker room space and the 33 baseball players must share only three shower heads.
 Because of limited practice space, some teams must hold practice at 4 a.m. to have access to facilities.
 Such an enhancement would also provide significant additional benefit to the student body at large for intramural sports and other related activities.

 "Achieving NCAA Division II membership is a victory for the entire Trevecca community.
 Beyond the added exposure for Trevecca by playing top regional and national opponents, it gives our student athletes unique experiences in incredible settings.
 The types of opportunities and environments afforded because of this change continue to grow the character and faith of our students.”